sillybun/vim-repl/README.md

 			\	}
 ```

-Since, ipython 7 and ipython 6 have a big difference, I have to treat them seperately and have to detect the version of ipython by `ipython --version` which will cause a obvious lagging.
-You have better to specify which version of ipython is used by setting:
+> For those who use `ipython` as REPL program: Since ipython 7 and ipython 6 have a big difference, I have to treat them seperately and have to detect the version of ipython by `ipython --version` which will cause a obvious lagging.
+You have better to **specify version of ipython** by setting:

 ```
 let g:repl_ipython_version = '6'